Eating Healthy on a Budget: It's Possible

 FoodCraft Tip

-Select the "economical" budget level in the AI planner.
-The algorithm automatically prioritizes recipes based on legumes, seasonal vegetables, and affordable proteins, while maintaining a complete and balanced nutritional intake.
+Select the "Budget-Friendly" level in the AI planner.
+The algorithm automatically prioritizes recipes based on legumes, seasonal vegetables, and affordable proteins, while maintaining complete and balanced nutritional intake.

 Filter recipes by the "batch cooking" tag and sort by cost.
 You'll find dozens of dishes that feed 4 to 6 people for less than $8 total: red lentil dhal, vegetarian chili, split pea soup, seasonal vegetable gratin.

-Is it really possible to eat well for under $5 a day?
+Is it really possible to eat well for less than $5 a day?

 Are frozen vegetables as nutritious as fresh?